VireshDhuri01/microservices-Video-Audio-Converter/README.md

 - Pauses the pipeline and prompts the user to enter the generated F-ID received via email.
 - Downloads the converted MP3 file using the Download API and the provided F-ID.

-***This pipeline validates the complete application flow by automating authentication, video upload, asynchronous conversion, email notification, and MP3 download, ensuring that all microservices work together successfully.***
+***This pipeline validates the complete application flow by automating authentication, video upload, asynchronous conversion, email notification, and MP3 download, ensuring that all microservices work together successfully.
+Pipeline will pause at a stage, check email for the FID.
+Enter FID and continue to convert***

 ***Pipeline 3***